-At the Law Offices of Martin A. Delaney III, Ltd., we provide that strong voice.
+At the Andrea Heckman Law, we provide that strong voice.
 We begin with diligent hard work because successful cases are built one brick at a time.
 Then, we fight for your rights in the courtroom and at the negotiating table.
 Your family will still need you even after the divorce is final.
 Our job is to ensure the smoothest transition possible in a way that is fair to everyone involved.

 Child Custody Factors in Vernon Hills

 In contested parenting time cases, judges use a number of factors to flesh out the presumptions mentioned above.
 As a general rule, most parents agree on broad principles but disagree as to the specifics.
 For example, both parents might agree that a child needs extra help in school, but they may disagree as to how this help should come.
 To assist in these and other decisions, Illinois law lays out a number of factors to consider.
 Some of them are:

 - Ability to Co-Parent: At the Andrea Heckman Law, we know when to be aggressive and when to compromise.
 Both are necessary to secure a successful outcome.
 If the parent is too aggressive, the judge may believe that such an antagonistic person would be a poor co-parent.